SIMION® Industry standard charged particle optics simulation software.

 There are a few slightly different ways to accomplish this.

 The Fast Adjust button in SIMION will update all points in your array.
-In doing this, it streams all necessary electrode solution arrays from disk, which is relatively so but doesn’t use much additional RAM though.
+This function uses very little RAM because it reads any required electrode solution arrays from disk, without loading them entirely into RAM.
+Reading from disk is slower than reading from RAM though.

 The init_p_values segment in a user program behaves somewhat like the Fast Adjust button, except that it loads any necessary electrode solution arrays entirely into RAM, so it will consume more RAM but doesn’t need to reload electrode solution arrays from disk if the segment is called twice.
 This segment is called during the beginning of a run, including (if reruns are enabled) the beginning of each rerun.